Microwave Peanut Brittle

 Add peanuts and butter to the sugar mixture, then stir to combine well.

-Microwave bowl again on high for 2-4 minutes, until the mixture reaches a caramel color - a dark golden brown.
+Microwave bowl again on high for 2-4 minutes, until the mixture reaches a caramel color - a golden brown.
 This time will vary depending on the power of your microwave.
 Mine was ready at 3 minutes.
+Err on the side of too light than too dark.

 Add baking soda and vanilla and stir vigorously.
 The mixture will foam up.

-Quickly pour the candy onto the prepared sheet.
+Quickly pour the candy onto the greased sheet.
 Spread the candy out as evenly as possible.
+Shake the pan gently to spread it out, so that you don't smooth out any bubbles.
 Sprinkle with salt if you used unsalted peanuts.

 Adapted from King Arthur Flour